buddypress/buddypress/docs/user/installation-in-wordpress-multisite.md

 This guide provides detailed steps for configuring BuddyPress to operate on an individual site within a WordPress Multisite network.
 This allows for site-specific community features without affecting other sites in the network.

-#### Step 1: Install BuddyPress

-1. **Access Site Admin Dashboard**:
-   - Navigate to the site dashboard where you want to activate BuddyPress.

-2. **Install BuddyPress**:
-   - Go to `Plugins → Add New`.
-   - Search for "BuddyPress", then click `Install Now`.
-   - Do not activate it yet network-wide.
-Only proceed to activation in the individual site’s admin area.

-#### Step 2: Activate BuddyPress on the Individual Site
+#### Step 2: Activate BuddyPress from the Individual Site's Dashboard

-1. **Activate BuddyPress Locally**:
-   - In the same site's admin area where BuddyPress was installed, navigate to `Plugins`.
+- In the same site's admin area, navigate to `Plugins`.
-   - Locate BuddyPress in the list and click `Activate` to enable it for this site.
+- Locate BuddyPress in the list and click `Activate` to enable it for this site **only**.

 #### Step 3: Configure BuddyPress

-1. **Set Up BuddyPress Components**:
 - After activation, you'll find the BuddyPress settings under `Settings → BuddyPress` in the site’s admin panel.
 - Configure the necessary components, such as Profiles, Groups, and Activity Streams.
 You may choose to activate only what's necessary for this site's community.

 ## Final Steps